MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions.md

    <a id="manage-build-queue-permission"></a> Manage build queue
    :::column-end:::
    :::column span="1":::
-   Can cancel, reprioritize, or postpone queued builds. <i>Only applies to XAML builds</i>.
+   Can cancel, reprioritize, or postpone queued builds. *Only applies to XAML builds*.
    :::column-end:::
 :::row-end:::
 :::row:::